Available since: 2.8.13

 MSET, use the value -1.

-This value is the step, or increment, between the first key and last key values where the keys are.
+The step, or increment, between the first key and the position of the next key.

 Consider the following two examples: